tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/https_config.rst

 1. Obtain a Certificate

     An SSL certificate can be `self-signed <https://linuxize.com/post/creating-a-self-signed-ssl-certificate/>`_ for testing but should be obtained from a Certificate Authority for a production installation.
 Search `ssl certificate authorities <https://www.google.com/search?q=ssl+certificate+authorities>`_ for a list of providers.
-Most certificate authorities charge a fee for their services, however you can obtain free certificates from `Let's Encrypt <https://letsencrypt.org/about/>`_.
+Most certificate authorities charge a fee for their services, however you can obtain free certificates from Let's Encrypt.
 If your instance of Tethys Portal is part of a larger organization website, contact your IT department to determine if an agreement with one of these authorities already exists.

 2. Modify NGINX Configuration